 - Admission is subject to total occupancy, which is 30 visitors at a time.

-- Wear a face covering inside the museum at all times.
+- Wear a face covering inside the museum and outside on the grounds at all times.

 - Maintain at least a six-foot distance from others.

 - Practice good health etiquette.